Lawrence G. Brown

-Lawrence G. Brown (born February 6, 1943 in St. Louis, Missouri) is an American mathematician who studies operator algebras.
+Lawrence G. Brown (born February 6, 1943, in St. Louis, Missouri) is an American mathematician who studies operator algebras.

-Brown studied at Harvard University, graduating in 1968 with George Mackey as his advisor and thesis entitled On the Structure of Locally Compact Groups.
+Brown studied at Harvard University, graduating in 1968 with George Mackey as his advisor and his thesis On the Structure of Locally Compact Groups.
 He was a professor at Purdue University until his retirement.

 With Peter A. Fillmore and Ronald G. Douglas, he developed the Brown-Douglas-Fillmore theory in the theory of operator algebras based on techniques of algebraic topology.